-Work began in 1844 on a new mansion to the designs of a fellow Scot, William Burn, who designed Harlaxton Hall and Stoke Rocheford Hall both in South Lincolnshire, all around the same time.
+Work began in 1844 on a new mansion to the architectural plans of a fellow Scot, William Burn, who designed Harlaxton Hall and Stoke Rocheford Hall both in South Lincolnshire, all around the same time.
 It was in Jacobean style built in Ancaster stone and replaced the previous house, built in 1660, which had been close by and so many of the exotic Banksian garden plants and trees remained.
+(Two headstones in Revesby churchyard record workers who died during the construction.)
 The mansion adjoins and overlooks the 190 acres park with its fallow deer.
 Splendid wrought iron gates erected in 1848 at the roadside formed an impressive entrance, with drive flanked by lime trees.
 Revesby Abbey had an impressive hall with heraldic shield decorations around the stairwell.
 To the rear was a huge stable courtyard.